andersju/webbkoll/README.md

 recommend that you check out [OpenWPM](https://github.com/citp/OpenWPM), which we used to analyze the websites of Sweden's municipalities ([site](https://dataskydd.net/kommuner/), [code](https://github.com/andersju/municipality-privacy)).
+You might also want to have a look at [PrivacyScore](https://privacyscore.org/), which is a bit more comprehensive than Webbkoll (additionally checks e.g. email and TLS/SSL configuration) and also lets you compare/rank lists of sites.

 This is a project by [Dataskydd.net](https://dataskydd.net).
 We received funding from [Internetfonden](https://www.internetfonden.se/) / [IIS](https://www.iis.se) (The Internet Foundation in Sweden).